Guide to the Ashes, test cricket's biggest stage - ExBulletin

 BOXING DAY TEST

-After emphatic wins in the first two Tests, Australia de Ashes can retain the traditional winner of the regular series winner between Australia and England with victory at the Melbourne Cricket Ground in the five-day game that starts on Sunday.
+After emphatic victories in the first two Tests, Australia can retain the Ashes – the traditional award for the winner of the regular series between Australia and England – with a win at the Melbourne Cricket Ground in the five-day game that starts on Sunday.

 The Boxing Day Test has become one of the biggest days on the international cricket calendar.
 It is always scheduled at the Melbourne Cricket Ground and always starts on December 26.